visit-dav/visit/src/doc/cli_manual/functions.rst

 level : string
-    A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicatewhether the output should be buffered.
-A value of '1' is a low debug level , which should be used to produce little output while a value of 5 should produce a lot of debug output.
+    A string '1', '2', '3', '4', '5' with an optional 'b' suffix to indicate
+    whether the output should be buffered.
+A value of '1' is a low debug level, which should be used to produce little output while a value of 5 should produce a lot of debug output.

 return type : CLI_return_t
     The GetDebugLevel function returns the debug level of the VisIt module.